I Want to Put An Addition on My House. Now What?

 Your kids want their own rooms, you need a home office, or you’re finally thinking about bumping out the kitchen to make some more room for entertaining.
-Welcome to wild and sometimes thorny world of additions.
-If you want to put an addition on your house, there are a myriad of things you need to think about before you get started, and you should definitely weigh them carefully.
+Welcome to the wild and sometimes thorny world of house additions.
+If you want to put an addition on your house, there are myriad factors you should weigh carefully before you get started.
 Mistakes with a major remodeling project like this can be extremely expensive.

-Additions can also get snarled in red tape.
-You’ll need to apply for building permits, considering regional restrictions like limits on the number of stories you can have, or lot line considerations; for example, you may not be allowed to build within 10 feet of the property line.
+House additions can get snarled in red tape.
+You’ll need to apply for building permits and find out about regional restrictions like limits on the number of stories you can have, or lot line considerations.
+For example, you may not be allowed to build within 10 feet of the property line.
 These permits can start to get complex in historical districts or regions like California’s Coastal Zone, where new construction tends to be tightly controlled.
 You might battle for six months or more just to get the permits to start building!

 Depending on the type of addition, the costs per square foot can vary.
-Extensions that require new foundation will be more expensive, as will those that require plumbing for water or gas.
+Extensions that require a new foundation will be more expensive, as will those that require plumbing for water or gas.
 Your addition will likely (we hope!) need electricity as well as connection to heating and cooling systems.
-And, surprise!, your heating and cooling system might need to be retrofitted if the addition increases the size of your home beyond the capacity of the existing system.
+And, surprise!
+New HVAC equipment might have to be retrofitted if the addition increases the size of your home beyond the capacity of the existing system.

 Furthermore, you’re going to be living with construction for several months.
-That gets old remarkably quickly, even when you’re doing some or all of the work yourself (sometimes especially, because you never get to leave your job site).
-Construction dust gets everywhere despite the best efforts of careful crews, and workers tend to arrive early and get sawing, hammering, and more in the wee hours of the morning.
+That gets old remarkably quickly (especially when you’re doing some or all of the work yourself, because you never get to leave your job site).
+Construction dust flies everywhere despite the best efforts of careful crews, and workers tend to arrive early and get sawing, hammering, and more in the wee hours of the morning.
 Prepare for a few months of grumpiness.

-Additions can also add considerable value when they’re planned and executed well.
+House additions can add considerable value when they’re planned and executed well.
 Get ready to shell out, because this is not a remodel where you want to skimp.
 Spending money on an addition now can make it more valuable later, in addition to reducing the need for future construction work to fix problems.
-Use high-quality materials and fixtures, and make sure all the work is conducted with permits and by people who are licensed to perform it.
+Use high-quality materials and fixtures, make sure all the work is conducted with permits, and hire a remodeling contractor who is licensed to perform it.
 Unpermitted additions can be a nightmare when you go to sell your home or transfer the title to a family member.

-If you’re thinking about an addition on your house, you might want to start with local real estate agents to get an idea of the kinds of features people look for in property for sale.
-If possible, tour some homes for sale to see how other people have done their additions, and take some time to compare houses of comparable value to your own to determine the best way to plan your addition.
-You might also want to consider asking friends about their experiences to see if they have any advice for you.
+If you’re thinking about an addition on your house, you might want to start with local real estate agents to get an idea of the kinds of features that homebuyers look for in a property for sale.
+If possible, tour some homes to see how other people have done their additions, and compare houses of comparable value to your own to determine the best way to plan your addition.
+You might also want to ask friends about their experiences to see if they have any advice for you.

 s.e. smith writes for Networx.com.
 Photo by Tim Jarrett/Flickr Creative Commons.